lrcouto/MiniRT/README.md

 October 27th 2020 - Further developed the linked list containing intersection data, and created a function to determine if a ray has "hit" an object based on intersection data.
 Dealt with the Norme and some memory leaks.

-October 31st 2020 - Added MiniLibX - Linux as a submodule to ensure we always run the program with the most rec
+October 31st 2020 - Added MiniLibX - Linux as a submodule to ensure we always run the program with the most recent version of the library directly from the 42 repository.

 ___